Lower absenteeism in the food service industry:

 The restaurant is fully booked.
 As of 7:30 pm, every table will be occupied and all the customers are looking forward to a fun and relaxing evening with some good food and wine.
 To ensure they meet those expectations, the head chef and restaurant manager have made meticulous preparations, buying fresh produce, carefully preparing the ingredients and sauces, and getting all the staff organised.
 Everything is ready for a perfect evening.
 Then, the phone rings.
 Within the space of five minutes, two key members of kitchen staff call in sick.

 This happens millions of times a day in restaurants, bars, cafés and hotels all over the world.
-As well as colds, flu and similar ailments, other common causes are musculoskeletal complaints such as back pain, lumbago, sciatic pain and spinal disc problems.
+As well as colds, flu and similar ailments, other common causes are musculoskeletal complaints such as back pain, lumbago, skeletal disorders, sciatic pain and spinal disc problems.
 Of course, nobody can fully prevent these conditions from occurring.
 However, clever kitchen planning that takes full account of ergonomics can help improve the overall situation in the workplace.

 Professor Peter Schwarz – a physicist who teaches in the Faculty of Life Sciences at Albstadt-Sigmaringen University in Germany – is convinced that the issue of ergonomics in commercial kitchen planning is here to stay.
 ‘Anyone planning a restaurant or commercial kitchen needs to be an expert in process and logistics planning, because ultimately they are dealing with a manufacturing environment for producing meals, albeit on a small scale.
 Taking ergonomics into consideration is a key part of the planning process,’ says the ergonomics expert.